 3.5.
-Working Together with other Reviews & Next Steps
+Other Reviews & Next Steps

 The Central Executive has ensured that ideas and themes emerging from the separate Structure and Function Reviews (covering Fields, Methods Groups and the Consumer Network as well as Centres and Branches) are presented to and integrated with the work of the others.
-Structure & Function Review reports in all of these areas will be produced for and considered by the different Groups at Cochrane's Colloquium in Vienna in October 2015.
+Structure & Function Review reports in all of these areas were produced for and considered by the different Groups at Cochrane's Colloquium in Vienna in October 2015.

-Following assessment of these reports by the individual Group Boards/Executives, they will be considered by Cochrane's Steering Group (CSG) in Vienna.
-The Central Executive will then draw the reports and final recommendations together and the final holistic plan of action for changes to Cochrane's Group functions, structures and governance and accountability relationships will then be developed and consulted on with all Cochrane collaborators before a final plan is prepared for consideration by the CSG in late 2015/early 2016.
-Implementation of the final plan approved by the CSG will begin in 2016.
+Following assessment of these reports by the individual Group Boards/Executives, they were considered and their key components approved by Cochrane's Steering Group (CSG) in Vienna.
+At the request of the CSG the Central Executive then drew on their recommendations to establish a holistic, organisational plan of action for changes to Cochrane Group functions, structures and governance and accountability relationships which were finally approved by the CSG in April 2016.